lentzdev/aglwin/README.md

 # AGLWIN video windows manager
 Copyright (C) 1990-2001 Arjen G. Lentz

-This file is part of AGLWIN.
-AGLWIN is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+> AGLWIN is free software; you can redistribute it and/or
+> modify it under the terms of the GNU General Public License
+> as published by the Free Software Foundation; either version 2
+> of the License, or (at your option) any later version.
+>

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+> This program is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of
+> MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+> GNU General Public License for more details.
+>

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.
+> You should have received a copy of the GNU General Public License
+> along with this program; if not, write to the Free Software
+> Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.